ryanguill/ryanguill.github.io/_posts/2024-01-03-postgresql-wishlist.markdown

 <dt>I wish there was a built in scheduler.
 PG_CRON is great, but it should be built in.</dt>
+<dd>A scheduler would allow us to build many things we need separate tech for today, such as automatic job or event creation, summarization of data into an append-only log, rebuild statistics and indexes, see also async queries below.</dd>

-<dd>Similarly, I wish there was a way to define an automatic update frequency on a materialized view.<br>
+<dt>I wish there was a way to define an automatic update frequency on a materialized view</dt>
-Or better yet, create implicit dependencies on the tables and possibly rows (where filter) that he db can detect that the source has updated and it automatically updates the materialized view.</dd>
+<dd>Or better yet, create implicit dependencies on the tables and possibly rows (where filter) that he db can detect that the source has updated and it automatically updates the materialized view.</dd>

 <dt>I wish I could use hints.</dt>